 Unlike many sitcoms of its era, Taxi focused on a group of blue-collar workers who—despite having aspirations of bigger and better careers—were never really destined to be anything other than what they were: cab drivers.
 The series won 18 Emmy Awards during its five-year run and will always be remembered not only for its clever writing but also for some truly quirky characters and sometimes bittersweet storylines.
-On the 40th anniversary of its premiere, here are some behind-the-scenes facts about the beloved sitcom.
+Here are some behind-the-scenes facts about the beloved sitcom.

 1. THE SERIES WAS INSPIRED BY A MAGAZINE ARTICLE.

 When The Mary Tyler Moore Show ended its successful seven-season run, co-creator James L. Brooks formed a new production company, the John Charles Walters Company, with David Davis, Ed.
 Weinberger, and Stan Daniels, all writer/producers whom he had worked with on The Mary Tyler Moore Show.
 Brooks got the idea to create an ensemble show set at a New York cab company after reading “Night Shifting for the Hip Fleet,” an article about a Greenwich Village taxi garage that ran in New York Magazine in 1975.